ga-wdi-lessons/es6/readme.md

 ---

 <details>
-<summary>So far in class, what is the primary way to control scope in JS?</summary>
+<summary>So far in class, what is the primary way to control scope in JS?
+Why do we want to control scope?</summary>

-Through the use of functions to create new local scopes.
+Functions create new local scopes.

+Scope allows us to use generic variable names (eg `count`, `input`, `evt`) while considering them in an isolated space.
+This makes our code easier to reason about.

 </details>

 #### `let`

-So far, the primary way to control scope in an application has been through the use of functions:
+The fact that other blocks (`if`, `for`, `while`, etc) *do not* create scopes is one of the oddities for which JS does and should get knocked.

+ES6 introduces the `let` keyword which works just like `var` but is scoped to its block (`{...}`) rather than its function.

+> Objects use curly braces `{}` but are not code blocks!

+Below are contrived examples of isolating a variable `a` to a local scope.
+Pre-es6 we need to use a verbose IIFE (immediately invoked function expression) to create an isolate scope.

 ```js
 // es5